aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2023-1-30-how-to-setup-fantasy-frc.md

 ## Run

 To run the server you can use `node server.js` (server.js is in /server) to run the server and view the output.
-If you do not need to see the output and you are running the website on a dedicated machine you can use [forever](https://www.npmjs.com/package/forever){:target="\_blank"}
+If you do not need to see the output and you are running the website on a dedicated machine you can use [forever](https://www.npmjs.com/package/forever){:target="\_blank"}.

 ## How does the draft work

 The draft starts when the `Start Draft` button is pressed on the admin page.
 As soon as it is pressed all users will get access to the drafting page and a 5-minute countdown is started.
-Once the countdown ends the draft will start and users will get the chance to pick teams.
+Once the countdown ends the draft will start and users will get a chance to pick teams.
 Each user gets 20 seconds to pick a team and each team can only be picked once.
-Users can only have one team from each location (location country or state if it is a USA team).
-If a user picks a team with a duplicate location the team will get removed from their queue and the 20-second timer will get reset (NOTE a new team will not be chosen until the user adds a valid team into their queue even if the user has a team in their queue).
+Users can only have one team from each location (location is country or state if it is a USA team).
+If a user picks a team with a duplicate location the team will get removed from their queue and the 20-second timer will get reset (NOTE a new team will not be chosen until the user adds another team).
+For Example:
+- A user picks a team with a location they already have drafted
+- The server rejects their choice and the timer is reset and the rejected team is removed
+- The user removes the team at the top of their queue because they are not ready to pick them
+- The user presses the `Add` button on any team and the team at the top of their queue is chosen

 ## How do teams get a score

 Run `/server/update_teams.py` every Sunday (or you can schedule it to be automatically run) and it will update all team's and user's scores.
-It will go through every event that has ended at least one day before Sunday (to give time for values to be added to Blue Alliance).
-I am working on adding rolling updates where each event is scored the day after it ends
+It will go through every event that has occurred between the previous Sunday and one day before the current Sunday.
+I am working on adding rolling updates where each event is scored the day after it ends and I hope to get it done before events begin.

 # Showcase